MaccaBerge/dance_match/README.md

 # Dance_Match

-This is a dancing game.
-The game make use of your webcam to give feedback and points based on how well you match the dance on screen.
+This is a dancing game that uses your webcam to provide feedback and award points based on how well you match the dance displayed on the screen.

 This project uses pose-estimation from Mediapipe to compare the dance on screeen to your movements.